1. What is Registration?

 2. When and where does Registration takes place?

-We are currently finalising the programme, but it will take week beginning 10 September 2018 for research programmes and 15-month taught Programmes, and week beginning 24 September 2018 for our other Programmes.
+We are currently finalising the programme, but it will take place the week beginning 9 September 2019 for research programmes and 15-month taught Programmes, and week beginning 23 September 2019 for our other Programmes.
 Each Programme will be given a specific time slot for their students to complete the process.

 3. Do I need to physically attend the College to register?